dddrrreee/cs140e-24win/labs/13-ss-equiv/README.md

 them to go between some non-user mode (presumably not `SUPER` or `SYS`).
 You already have the pieces for this so it's mainly a re-enforcement.

+A couple of notes:
+  1. The challenge here is that the caret operator `^` *only* loads or stores to user mode registers, not to any other (privileged) mode, so won't help us here.
+So, since you don't have caret, what do you do?
+The good thing is that `0-user-sp-lr-asm.S` has most of the pieces already so you can just use those.

+  2. In some sense it is easier to save and restore state between privileged modes versus user mode since we can switch back and forth however we want, whereas once we go to user mode we need a system call to get back.

 -----------------------------------------------------------------------
 ### Check off your final project and spec out parts, todo.